daironreijna/Weather-Outlook-Dashboard/README.md

   </tr>
 </table>

 <br>I welcome contributions from the community to enhance this Portfolio Project.
-By participating in this project, you contribute to a vibrant and inclusive environment.
+By participating in this project, you will be contributing to a vibrant and inclusive environment.
 To ensure a positive experience the code of conduct we will adhere to is based on [The Contributor Covenant](https://www.contributor-covenant.org/version/2/1/code_of_conduct/code_of_conduct.md).
 Please review and follow these guidelines when contributing.

 ## Accessibility Testing

 I aim to develop websites that are built mobile first, with accessibility in prime focus.
-I welcome feedback, and would ask that you test for accessibility by visiting this page: [Accessibility Testing and Inclusive Design](./assets/Accessibility%20Testing%20and%20Inclusive%20Design.md).
+I welcome feedback, and would ask that you test for accessibility.
+For further information please visit this page: [Accessibility Testing and Inclusive Design](./assets/Accessibility%20Testing%20and%20Inclusive%20Design.md).

 ## License